rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 This document outlines a consistent strategy for ensuring an on-prem, in-house, enterprise Kubernetes cluster and its k8sapps are kept up to date and regularly reviewed for improvements and security.
+## Terms

+- k8sapp - Kubernetes application encapsulated into git repo with version
+- component - some part of Kubernetes that is not a k8sapp
+- cluster - vanilla Kubernetes cluster with its core k8sapps

 ## Handle Kubernetes upgrades